 Some non-Indigenous people tried to preserve Aboriginal rock art in painting the grooves with white paint (see image below).
 This act compares to desecration because rock engravings usually mark spiritual sites of great significance to Aboriginal people.
 When an engraving near Bondi Beach in Sydney was re-grooved in 1967 the Aboriginal community was divided as to whether this was a rightful act or not.

 Rock engravings and Wandjina art used to be regularly re-grooved, repainted and restored, but it’s a practice that is dying out.

 The thick ochres, especially the white pigment used in Wandjina paintings, sit on the surface of the rock and will eventually fade and crumble away.
 So, unlike the long-surviving Gwions, where the red pigment used permeates the rock, many Wandjinas are likely to disappear, leaving little trace .

 Aboriginal sites are allowed to be ‘disturbed’ or destroyed by state governments.
 Between 2005 and 2009 the NSW government approved 541 permits to destroy or disturb Aboriginal heritage sites .
 Not a single application to do so was rejected in the first 10 months of 2008.

-Between June 2012 and June 2013, the NSW Office of the Environment and Heritage – the organisation that is meant to be protecting Aboriginal heritage – considered 99 applications to destroy Aboriginal heritage and culture and all 99applications that it considered were approved .
+Between June 2012 and June 2013, the NSW Office of the Environment and Heritage – the organisation supposed to protect Aboriginal heritage – considered 99 applications to destroy Aboriginal heritage and culture and approved all of them .
 The Office claims, however, that only half of the applications reach this final step .